linux-noah/noah/README.md

 ## Quick Start

 Noah is installed via homebrew.
-We strongly recommend additionally installing noahstrap!
-With noahstrap, you get a comprehensive linux environment via a few lines of commands:
+On the first run, noah automatically downloads and installs a comprehensive linux environment into your home directory (by default, archlinux is installed to `~/.noah/tree`).

     $ brew tap linux-noah/noah
     $ brew install noah